gayanMadurapperuma/node-web-server/Basic.md

     - Click **Create a launch.json file**
     - Select **AWS SAM: Debug Lambda Function Locally**

-Then you can see create `launch.json` file with multiple configuration, here is an simplified example
+Then you can see create a `launch.json` file with multiple configurations, here is a simplified example

 ```json
 {